hartwigmedical/hmftools/protect/README.md

 Evidence on signatures is matched based on the comparator and cutoff defined by the evidence rule.
 If the evidence rule provides no comparator and cutoff, the interpretation of the algorithm producing the signature is used to match.

+#### HLA
+Evidence on HLA Class type I in their germline is considered applicable when matching the HLA of the patient (2 digits).

+#### Wild-types
+Evidence on wild-types matches only when the gene is considered as wild-type.
+Currently, all the matching wild-type evidence is set to unreportable.
+A gene is considered as wild-type in case nothing is reported of that gene:
+- The gene is part of HMF gene panel
+- The gene has no reported germline or somatic variants
+- The gene has no reported copy number event
+- The gene has no reported fusion event
+- The gene has no reported (homozygous) disruption

 ## Determining whether evidence is on-label